 ____________

-27 11.44C.1 and 11.44D.1 For the purposes of No. 11.44C or No. 11.44D, the term “notified orbital plane” means an orbital plane of the non-geostationary-satellite system, as provided to the Bureau in the most recent notification information for the system’s frequency assignments, that corresponds to Items A.4.b.4.a, A.4.b.4.d, A.4.b.4.e and A.4.b.5.c (only for orbits whose altitudes of the apogee and perigee are different) in Table A of Annex 2 to Appendix 4.
-(WRC-19)
+27 MOD11.44C.1 and MOD11.44D.1 For the purposes of No. 11.44C or No. 11.44D, the term “notified orbital plane” means an orbital plane of the non-geostationary-satellite system, as provided to the Bureau in the most recent notification information for the system’s frequency assignments, that corresponds to Items A.4.b.4.a, A.4.b.4.d, A.4.b.4.e and A.4.b.4.i (only for orbits whose altitudes of the apogee and perigee are different) in Table A of Annex 2 to Appendix 4.
+For frequency assignments to some non-geostationary-satellite systems in specific frequency bands and services, Resolution [B7(A)] (WRC-23) shall apply.
+(WRC23)

 Reasons: To incorporate a mandatory reference to a new WRC Resolution addressing allowable deviations on elements of a notified orbital plane, and to correct an erroneous reference to Appendix 4.